Gear Up to Fit - new Logo (272 × 40 px)

 Dumbbells and kettlebells are two of the most popular pieces of workout equipment in the world.
 They’re both simple, effective, and can be used to get a full-body workout.
 But which one is better?

 Dumbbells are great if you want to isolate specific muscle groups during each exercise.
 For example, if you want to work out your chest (and only your chest) then dumbbells would be a better choice than kettlebells because you can hold them at different angles so that one arm is always higher than the other (thereby isolating one set of muscles).
-Kettlebell exercises are harder to control because they swing around as you move them up and down so they don’t isolate any particular muscle group as dumbbells do.
+Kettlebell exercises are harder to control than dumbbell exercises because the kettlebell swings around as you move it, engaging multiple muscle groups instead of isolating specific ones like dumbbells do.

 Kettlebell exercises also offer more variety than dumbbell exercises do since there are so many different ways to use kettlebells!